Harika-SVL/Git/notes.md

 ![Alt text](shots/44.JPG)

-* Here we have added msg to src/main.py, added only the modified file and commited
+* Here we have added `msg` to `src/main.py`, added only the modified file and commited
 * So we have 3 commit's now

 ![Alt text](shots/45.JPG)